 How can they stay safe on the road?

-There are three simple things you can do to help them carry on driving safely for longer:
+There are four simple things you can do to help them carry on driving safely for longer:

 - Make sure they have regular eyesight tests with an optician – See our page on eyesight for more information – Click here

 - Ensure they visit their doctor and seek medical advice relating to any medication they may be taking which could affect their driving – Click here for more information

 - Undertake a voluntary appraisal of their driving.
 We all pick up bad habits, and it is a great way to brush up on skills and carry on driving safely for longer.
 When was the last time any of us have someone appraise our driving?
 It’s fun and can really build confidence.
 Visit our courses page to find out what is available for their needs.
 Click here